Constrained quantization for probability distributions: Preliminaries

 \section{Preliminaries}

-In this section, we give some basic notations and definitions which we have used throughout this paper.
-For any two elements $\tilde a:=( a_1, a_2)$ and $\tilde b:=( b_1, b_2)$ in $\D R^2$, we write $\rho(\tilde a, \tilde b):=\|(a_1, a_2)-(b_1, b_2)\|^2=(a_1-b_1)^2 +(a_2-b_2)^2$, which gives the squared Euclidean distance between the two elements $(a_1, a_2)$ and $(b_1, b_2)$.
-Let $p$ and $q$ be two elements that belong to an optimal set of $n$-points for some positive integer $n$, and let $e$ be an element on the boundary of the Voronoi regions of the elements $p$ and $q$.
-Since the boundary of the Voronoi regions of any two elements is the perpendicular bisector of the line segment joining the elements, we have
+For any two elements $(a, b)$ and $(c, d)$ in $\D R^2$, we write which gives the squared Euclidean distance between the two elements $(a, b)$ and $(c, d)$.
+Two elements $p$ and $q$ in an optimal set of $n$-points are called \tit{adjacent elements} if they have a common boundary in their own Voronoi regions.
+Let $e$ be an element on the common boundary of the Voronoi regions of two adjacent elements $p$ and $q$ in an optimal set of $n$-points.
+Since the common boundary of the Voronoi regions of any two elements is the perpendicular bisector of the line segment joining the elements, we have

 We call such an equation a \tit{canonical equation}. \begin{fact} Let $P$ be a Borel probability measure on $\D R^2$ with support a curve $C$ given by the parametric representations

 Let us fix a point on the curve $C$.
 Let $s$ be the distance of a point on the curve tracing along the curve starting from the fixed point.
 Then,